TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/alternate_lesson.md

 # Alternate Project 2: TODO List
 Created By Brian Weinfeld

-Using Python, students will create an interactive TODO list that allows users to add and remove tasks from a list.
+Using Python, you will create an interactive TODO list that allows users to add and remove tasks from a list.

 ## Overview

 One of the most common tasks we use computers for is to store and track data.
 Perhaps the most simple form of this task is the TODO list.
 A TODO list is simply a list of tasks that the user wants to track.
 They can add tasks to the list, remove them when they are complete and examine the list as they progress.
-Have you ever used a Notes app on your phone?
+Have you ever used a notes app on your phone?

-For this project, you are going to recreate the functionality of a simple TODO list app.

 ## Details

 ### Behavior

 * The program offers the user 4 options. **add** will add elements to the TODO list. **remove** will remove elements from the list.
-**list** will display the entire list and **exit** will exit the program Let's examine **add** and **remove** in more detail.
+**list** will display the entire list and **exit** will exit the program.

 * After a user selects **add** they should then be prompted for the item they want added to the list.
 Be sure to check before you add the item to the list.
 You don't want to add the item twice!

-* After a user select **remove** they should then be prompted for the item they want removed from the list.
+* After a user selects **remove** they should then be prompted for the item they want removed from the list.
 Be sure to check before removing the item from the list.
 You should let the user know if they are trying to remove an item that isn't in the list!

 ```